ds26gte/ezdeliv/README.md

 symbols without any escaping mechanism.
 Thus, the file and directory names are lowercase and are allowed to use the same characters that a Lisp symbol can, provided they don't interfere with the OS's own convention for unadorned file naming.
-(Thus, the name can't be a number even though the OS doesn't mind, and it can't contain a slash even though Lisp doesn't mind.)
+(E.g., the name can't be a number even though the OS doesn't mind, and it can't contain a slash even though Lisp doesn't mind.)